Adrenalyn XL: Card features

-Each card features an attack, defence and an overall rating.
+Each card features an attack, defence, and an overall rating.
 They feature the player in the middle of the card and the player's team at the top left hand corner of the card.
-They also show the player's position (Goalkeeper, Defender, Midfielder or Forward) at the back of the card.
-Star players and Goal Stoppers sport a glitter foil effect while Fan's Favourites sport a Rainbow Foil effect.
-Champions sports a black/gold foil effect.
+They also show the player's position (goalkeeper, defender, midfielder or forward) at the back of the card.
+Star players and Goal Stoppers sport a glitter foil effect while Fan's Favourites sport a rainbow foil effect.
+Champions sport a black/gold foil effect.
 The fourth edition of Panini FIFA 365 Adrenalyn XL was released for 2019, featuring top clubs, teams and players.

+In 2026, Adrenalyn XL made its trading card game for the FIFA World Cup 2026, making it the biggest Adrenalyn XL game ever, with over 630 cards excluding rare limited editions.